stemmatic/utils/README.md

-# utils - Utilites for working with stemma
+# utils - Utilities for working with stemma outputs and inputs
-In this respository:
+In this repository:
 * **stats**: Compute various statistics for set of collated manuscripts.
+* **chomp**: trim output from stemma runs

 # stats: Textual Variation Analysis Tool
 ## Description